snok/flake8-type-checking/README.md

 either by telling your to use string literals where needed, or by enabling [postponed evaluation of annotations](https://www.python.org/dev/peps/pep-0563/).

-The error code series `TCHA` and `TCHB` should therefore be considered mutually exclusive, as they represent two different ways of solving the same problem.
+The error code series `TCH1` and `TCH2` should therefore be considered mutually exclusive, as they represent two different ways of solving the same problem.

-See [this](https://stackoverflow.com/a/55344418/8083459) excellent stackoverflow answer for a quick explanation of forward references.
+See [this](https://stackoverflow.com/a/55344418/8083459) excellent stackoverflow answer for a quick explanation of the differences.

 ## Installation